mries92/BetterCommandMenu/README.md

       |![normal tooltips](ReadmeResources/NormalTooltip-small.png)|![itemstatsmod](ReadmeResources/ItemStatsTooltip-small.png)|

 ## Notes
-The protection functionality has been moved to another mod.
+- The protection functionality has been moved to another mod.
 This was so people could get the UI improvements, while still maintaining the vanilla aspect of the game.
 It is located [here](https://thunderstore.io/package/mries92/SafeMenus/).
+- Color values in the config are stored as RGBA hex values.
+For example, a semi-tranparent pure blue would be '0000FFB4'
 ## Changelog
+### 1.6.1
+- Fixed default button colors to match vanilla exactly
+- Doing colors in a less hacky way now
+- Added color options for on press and on hover
 ### 1.6.0
 - Added more configuration options for buttons.
 Can now specify colors for borders and backgrounds.
 - Started adding interop methods so other mods can use the same tooltip / counter settings.